TheLeopard65

 # Nmap done at Wed Jul 9 08:12:24 2025 -- 1 IP address (1 host up) scanned in 125.94 seconds

-• The ssh service on port 2222 has the same TTL (127) as other ports.
+• The SSH service on port 2222 had the same TTL (127) as other ports.

-• This Machine was an assumed breach scenario as it usually is with the Windows Machines.
+• This Machine was an assumed breach scenario as it usually is with the Windows machines.

 ┌──(kali@kali)-[~/HTB/Voleur]